Recently CHRS received several questions on what is an appropriate type of replacement door and where to buy one. Here are some ideas:

-- The CHRS publication, Judith M. Capen, AIA, “Entrance–When a door is more than a door,” shows appropriate and non appropriate doors in the historic district. www.chrs.org > History and Preservation > CHRS Historic District Guidelines, p.
-3.
+- The CHRS publication, Judith M. Capen, AIA, “Entrance – When a Door is More Than a Door,“ shows both appropriate and non-appropriate doors in the historic district on page 3.

 - Craftsman style doors.
 There are many craftsman style doors that are simple in design that might be good replacement doors.

 Sources for replacement doors: